adamcasson/mechanistic-interpretability/README.md

 # mechanistic-interpretability

 `mechanistic-interpretability` is a toolbox for faciliting mechanistic interpretability (MI) research on small models and toy tasks.
-The repo currently reimplements some of the work done by Neel Nanda's `A Mechanistic Interpretability Analysis of Grokking` Colab notebook [1].

 The goal intially of this project is to provide an easy-to-use framework of models, toy tasks, and tools for training, evaluating, and analyzing models through the lens of mechanistic interpretability.